Entrepreneurship Pathway

 This course asks you to complete three basic steps:

-1. Spend time reflecting on several questions about why you’ve chosen this Pathway.
+1. Spend time reflecting on several questions about why you’ve chosen this Pathway, noticing how your experiences and various aspects of your personal identity might play into your career direction.

-2. Discuss your thoughts with other Activism students, faculty, and staff.
+3. Discuss your thoughts with other Entrepreneurship students, faculty, and staff.

-For this course, you will explore career and internship resources offered through Career Planning in APEX, specifically Handshake and Fighting Scots Career Connections.
+For this course, you will explore career and internship resources supported by Career Planning in APEX, specifically Handshake and LinkedIn.
 You will also craft a career-ready resume.
 We strongly encourage you to take advantage of the many resources offered by the Career Planning office to bring your resume to a truly professional level.
 Booking an appointment with a Career Planning staff member or peer advisor to go over your resume is strongly recommended.

 This course asks you to complete an authentic, hands-on experience in one of the career areas you’re exploring.
 It is more than simply having an experience, however.
 In order to maximize the benefits and learning you gain, you will deliberately walk through goal setting, planning, and “preflection” (pre-reflection) before you complete the career experience.
 During and after your experience, you will spend time considering what you learned about yourself from the experience and how those lessons might impact your next career steps.
 Completing this thorough, guided process is what makes this “experiential learning” rather than just an experience.